coderefinery/manuals/online-training.md

 Hopefully you see what I see."

+### How to avoid "Zoom bombing"

+- Either set a password or use waiting rooms
+- Share connection details only with participants and helpers, not on the web
+- Disable file transfer
+- Disable "Allow removed participants to rejoin"

 ### Preparation

 - Schedule the meeting/webinar in the online Zoom system
-- use waiting rooms to mitigate "Zoom crashing"
 - do not auto-mute participants' microphones, as this also happens when you enter breakout rooms.
 - Decide roles:
   - Decide the Zoom host and co-hosts